Interferometric Optics

 References

-Duarte F J, and Piper J A (1981).
-Prism pre-expanded grazing-incidence grating cavity for pulsed dye lasers.
+Duarte F J and Piper J A (1981) Prism pre-expanded grazing-incidence grating cavity for pulsed dye lasers.
 Appl Opt 20 2113-2116.

-Duarte F J, and Piper J A (1984).
-Narrow-linewidth high prf copper-laser pumped dye laser oscillators.
+Duarte F J and Piper J A (1984) Narrow-linewidth high prf copper-laser pumped dye laser oscillators.
 Appl Opt 23 1391-1394.

-Piper J A, Collins G J, Webb C E (1972).
-CW laser oscillation in singly ionized iodine.
+Piper J A, Collins G and Webb C E (1972) CW laser oscillation in singly ionized iodine.
 Appl Phys Letts 21 203–205.

-Piper J A, and C E Webb (1975).
-A TE copper iodide laser.
+Piper J A and Webb C E (1975) A TE copper iodide laser.
 IEEE J. Quantum Electron 11 917.

-Tsuda H, and Piper J A (1989).
-Practical small-scale hollow-cathode CW metal-ion lasers.
+Tsuda H and Piper J A (1989) Practical small-scale hollow-cathode CW metal-ion lasers.
 J Phys E: Sci Instrum 22 462-465.

-Ward, J C (2004).
-Memoirs of a Theoretical Physicist (New York: Optics Journal).
+Ward J C (2004) Memoirs of a Theoretical Physicist (New York: Optics Journal).

 Additional Biographies